marouanebatrone/imageDenoising/README.md

-# imageDenoising (An image Processing Web Application)
+# imageDenoising (An image processing web application)

 This web application allows users to upload images, apply noise, and then apply various filters to denoise the images. <br>
 The application is built using Django for the backend and React for the frontend.